iDoc1/Password-Vault/README.md

 value provides us with the number of bits needed to represent N<sup>L</sup>.
 The resulting bit value is useful because an increase of 1 bit entropy means that the number of possible unique passwords has doubled, meaning it would take twice as long for a brute force attack to guess the password.
-Thus, the bit entropy provides a better way for us to compare the strength of passwords compared to just N<sup>L</sup> alone.
+The bit entropy value is also much smaller, and, thus, more readable than the values of N<sup>L</sup>.
+So, the bit entropy provides a better way for us to compare the strength of passwords compared to looking at just N<sup>L</sup> alone.

 The actual strength of a password, as determined by its bit entropy value, is somewhat subjective, but there are guidelines that have been published discussing this in detail.